 - Candidates must be employed in the industry and hold a current Limited licence for Drainlaying issued by the Plumbers, Gasfitters and Drainlayers Board.

-- However a candidate not employed directly within the Drainlaying industry and not meeting the Specific Admission criteria as set out in Item 1 may, on application and by approval of the Programme Committee, enrol in the theoretical courses.
+- However, a candidate not employed directly within the Drainlaying industry and not meeting the Specific Admission criteria as set out in 2.1 of the Programme-Specific Regulations may, on application and by approval of the Programme Committee, enrol in the theoretical courses.

-- Candidates as defined in Item 2 will not be eligible to enrol for the Practical Assessment course but may be awarded a Certificate of Proficiency.
+- Candidates as defined in 2.2 will not be eligible to enrol for the Practical Assessment course but may be awarded a Certificate of Proficiency.

 Courses and timetables